denten-books/plain-text/2-device.md

 delayed in time and space.
 The projectile acts at a distance; once launched, it will complete its grim mandate even if the command to act is withdrawn.
 Technology of the word similarly decouples readers from writers.
-The book continuous to mean in the absence of the author.
+The book persists to mean in the absence of the author.
 Once decoupled, seemingly autonomous agents---books, folders, documents---clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
 The above might appear a curious way of putting things, but not